IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 - Put window_size = 0.1 or 0.2 and fs = 100 for synthetic data.
 Make sure FFT makes sense.
 - Tune NN until it is accurate for all general forms of driving_force.
 Focus on scaling.
 - Add -alpha*driving_force to first ODE.
 - Produce contour plots and plot exact points in time of data to compare precisely.

+## Updates 29/7/2025 ##
+- Original FFT script causing a lot of issues with RAM running out for window_size = 0.2 and fs = 100
+- Made adjustment to fs to account for time_data and now window_size = 0.5. fs now 99.0Hz.
+Made window correction, amplitude scaling, unit conversion.
+- Inserted -alpha*driving_force into 1st equation of motion.
+Resulting NN outputs all NaNs.
+Redid normalization to get finite losses, but computation still crashes.
+Requires more tuning.